The Culture of Want

 The worst and the best of us are inside all of us.
 Perhaps it is what it means to be human is to have this conflicting nature.
 Perhaps this is what gives us our drive.
 Think of us as you may, we are the dominant ones on this planet and it was our primitive ancestors who insured this legacy for us, we the so-called civilized inheritors.

 We are the beast.
 The animal who watched wide-eyed the downfall of Earth’s last dominant species; the dinosaurs.
 Our rodent ancestors, the first of the mammals inherited purely by luck and then by sheer determination this fantastic planet.
 It was our predecessors who clung to the safety of trees.
-It was our forbearers who climbed out of the safety of the trees and learned how to use tools.
+It was our for-bearers who climbed out of the safety of those trees and learned how to make and use tools.
 We learned to communicate and cooperate.
 It was this which helped us grow and expand, this banding together.
 This social bonding survives deep in our nature to this day.

 Earth large